dlabs-co/XSpace/README.md

 The project is really a bit complicated, cause include software and hardware, with a very high level of knowledge in video game develop and also a high level of knowledge in electronics to control the actuators with the micro controller.

-So the project has to branch  in two different ways.
-The software and hardware.
+So the project has to branch  in two different ways. <b>Software and hardware</b>.

 <h3>The software</h3>